 2. Moose Coffee

-7. Crazy Pedro’s
+4. Crazy Pedro’s

-Part pizza joint, part bar, Crazy Pedro’s brings us the best of both worlds with its legendary lunch deal – two slices and a drink for a fiver.
-The dough is made fresh every day and topped with a host of weird and wonderful things, from the classic to the downright bizarre (look out for sweet Baby Cheesus at Christmas).
-55-57 Bridge Street, M33BQ | 1 Short Street, Northern Quarter, M4 1AA
+Part pizza joint, part bar, Crazy Pedro’s in Manchester brings us the best of both worlds with its legendary lunch deal – two slices and a drink for a fiver.
+The dough is made fresh every day and topped with a host of weird and wonderful things, from the classic to the downright bizarre.
+Crazy Pedro’s, 55-57 Bridge Street, M33BQ | 1 Short Street, Northern Quarter, M4 1AA.

-8. Frankie’s Toasties
+5. Frankie’s Toasties

 Toasties are the ultimate convenience food, all you need is bread, cheese and fire and you’ve got yourself a tasty sandwich.
 Frankie’s Toasties, the UK’s first toastie restaurant, has opened in Manchester, offering ‘straight up’ toasties with a selection of outrageously good fillings, including Nutella, Supernoodles, alphabet spaghetti and loads more.
-98a Portland St, M1 4GX.
+Frankie’s Toasties, 98a Portland St, M1 4GX.